huggingface/blog/hf-bitsandbytes-integration.md

 ![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

 Therefore these models are hard to run on easily accessible devices.
-To properly run OPT-175B you would need to have around 5-6 NVIDIA A100 80GB, with each GPU costing ~15.000$.
+To properly run BLOOM-175B you would need to have around 5-6 NVIDIA 80GB A100 GPUs , at ~$15k a piece.

-While running an open-source version of PaLM would be even more expensive, we at Hugging Face will certainly want to host these even larger models, just as we did for BLOOM, OPT, YaLM, so that the community can benefit from these powerful tools.
+While running an open-source version of PaLM would be even more expensive, we at Hugging Face will certainly want to host these even larger models, just as we did for BLOOM, OPT, YaLM, so that the community can benefit from these powerful models.

 Because these large models require a lot of resources to be run, it is a priotity to develop methods that allow us to run large models on less devices.
 To represent these large models faithfully however, we want to reduce the required number of devices and preserve performance at the same time – not an easy challenge for quantization and distillation approaches.